KGBT-TV: 24/7 Weather Lab

-KGBT-TV was the first news station in the metropolitan area with its own live weather radar, which was called "Live Super Doppler."
+KGBT-TV was the first news station in the metropolitan area with its own live weather radar, which was called "Live Super Doppler".
 KGBT-TV broadcast a 24-hour weather station, which provided updated local forecasts.

 On April 29, 2008, KGBT-TV's 43-year veteran weatherman, Larry James, retired.
 James was a veteran of the station's "glory days" during the late 1960s and 1970s when the station produced the top-rated newscast in the Rio Grande Valley.

 "Sports Extra"

 KGBT-TV formerly aired "Sports Extra", an extended sports segment that aired during the 10 p.m. newscasts on Fridays and Sundays.
 The main focus of the Friday segment was local high school football games, while the Sunday edition provided the highlights of high school, college and professional football, and generally featured a panel of local sports writers and sports talk radio personalities, who break down high school football games and provide analysis.

-Prior to the start of the high school football season, KGBT produced Action 4 Sports: Countdown to Kickoff.
-The hour-long special briefly previewed each team in the Rio Grande Valley.
-As of September 2008, "Sunday Sports Extra" is in association with 956 Sports.
-956sports.com provides commentators who share their input and provide analysis.